 When you’re visiting Malaysia there’s obviously loads to see and do, but have you thought outside the box a little bit and considered using it as a base for a daytrip to Singapore?

 If you’re coming all this way to see Malaysia then you wouldn’t want to miss out on what Singapore has to offer.
 As a modern business hub, Singapore is an extremely cosmopolitan sort of place.
-It also has a fascinating history that is best understood by actually being there.
+It has a fascinating history that is best understood by actually being there and a plethora of attractions and sights to see and experience.
+Think of shopping along Orchard Road, a stroll through one of many parks, a nice boat ride along the Quay’s, fantastic views from the sky deck (pool area) of Marina Bay Sands, the iconic hotel that overlooks the whole of Singapore.
+What about Chinatown, Little India and several more exciting neighborhoods.

 Not only is there the rich history and culture to get to grips with (there’s a great guide to Singapore’s history here by the way) but there are also some amazing culinary delights.
 The dining scene in Singapore is excellent and offers a really wide variety of cuisines.
 There’s the very trendy American food with its focus on big portions, big flavours and good honest dishes such as chunky cheeseburgers and crispy golden fries; and then there are European classics – artisanal pizzas and beautifully al dente pasta dishes that you won’t believe.

 Last but not least of course there is Singaporean cuisine itself.
 If you go over there then you must try Singapore Crab.
 The crab meat is served in a tomato and chilli sauce and is really a bucket-list kind of dish.
-The great thing is that lots of the restaurants in Singapore can be ordered from with Deliveroo, so you can get top notch takeaways to fit into your busy schedule and not spend valuable time waiting in busy restaurants.
+The great thing is that lots of the restaurants in Singapore allow for dishes to be ordered online, so you can get top notch takeaways to fit into your busy schedule and not spend valuable time waiting in busy restaurants.
+Most delivery services even deliver food at the doorstep of your hotel.

 So if this has got you excited by the prospect of a day trip then there are a few choices that need to be considered….